-- (a) An applicant may appeal any denial of an application for a charter school to the State Board of Education no later than thirty (30) days after the School Board's final decision.
-The State Board of Education must accept or reject the decision of the School Board no later than ninety (90) days after an appeal is filed, and remand the application with its written recommendation to the School Board. - (b) The School Board shall act upon the recommendation of the State Board of Education no later than thirty (30) days after it is received.

-- (c) The decision of the State Board of Education is a final action subject to judicial review. - (d) A governing body may appeal the School Board's decision not to renew or to terminate a charter as outlined in G(c). following the same steps described in (15) (a) (c).
+- (a) An applicant may appeal any denial of an application for a charter school to the State Board of Education no later than thirty (30) days after the School Board's final decision or failure to act on an application.
+The State Board of Education must accept or reject the decision of the School Board no later than ninety (90) days after an appeal is filed, and remand the application with its written recommendation to the School Board. - (b) The School Board shall act upon the recommendation of the State Board of Education no later than thirty (30) days after it is received. - (c) The decision of the State Board of Education is a final action subject to judicial review. - (d) A governing body may appeal the School Board's decision not to renew or to terminate a charter as outlined in G(c).